sakhi383/Walmart-Cost-Splitter/README.txt

 Walmart Order Splitter
 Walmart Order Splitter is a Chrome extension that helps you easily split your Walmart cart total between multiple people.
-It automatically detects all items in your cart, handles products with multiple quantities, and calculates each person’s share while factoring in tax, shipping, and discounts.
+It automatically detects all items in your purchase history, handles products with multiple quantities, and calculates each person’s share while factoring in tax, shipping, and discounts.

 Perfect for roommates, friends, or family who share Walmart orders.

 Features
-Automatically detects all items in your Walmart cart
+Automatically detects all items in your Walmart purchase history

 Handles products with multiple quantities